 The LGBTQ Racial Justice Fund grantees are powerful, respected resources in their fields, and have a great deal to offer and exchange with one another.
 Through the provision of grants, technology support, travel monies, and logistical support, we can help bring about skill exchanges between grantees, who seek to gain new tools as well as share their own tools with other groups.

 Program Details and How to Apply:

 Capacity Building Grants are only available to current Racial Justice Fund grantees.
-Each grantee may apply for up to $25,000 of capacity-building support per project year.

 1. Strengthen Campaign Work: These funds can be used for additional logistics, program, and follow-up work related to the funded campaign.
 You may also use capacity-building funds to help partners and coalitions come together and work more collaboratively.

 2. Reflect and Evaluate: These funds can be used for healing, reflection work, and/or evaluation tools that will strengthen groups’ sustainability.